ganders3/jmt/README.md

 The program requires a Q&W file from AFRISS and an Open Jobs file from TTMS.

+## Primary improvements
+* Generate csvs and Excel files for jobs and qw list, save as a zip file
+* Refactor code - move all controls to constants.js
+* Remove iterative feature from code - comment out or delete?

-## Planned improvements
+## Secondary improvements
 * Add bar charts showing the proportion of jobs/people matched and unmatched.
 Use D3 or base JS
-* Improve the parse files function:
-  * Read .xlsx files
-  * Check for invalid characters, headers, metadata, etc.
-  * Add compatibility on Linux - change \r\n to \n (unnecessary in all likelihood since recruiters will be using Windows, but for completeness)
 * Make the file upload section more user-friendly and intuitive